Close to the Edge: Recording and production

-By June 1972, Yes had worked out songs for the album and returned to Advision to record it.
-Eddy Offord, who had worked with Yes since Time and a Word (1970) and had mixed their live sound on the Fragile tour, assumed his role as audio engineer and producer, sharing his production duties with the band.
-Having worked on the band's live sound, Offord wished to recreate, in the studio, the high feeling the band had on nights when they performed well in concert.
-To attempt this, he got their road crew to construct a large stage in the studio for the band to perform on; he noted that Bruford's drums resonated with the wooden platform and made the band sound "more live".
-The studio also housed a booth-like structure constructed of wooden boards which Howe performed in to enhance his sound further.
-In one incident, the band decided to use a particular take for a track, but realised that the studio's cleaning staff had put the tape in the rubbish.
-A scramble in the bins outside the studio ensued, and the missing piece was found and inserted into the master.
-Around halfway through recording, Anderson decided to walk home from the studio after one exhausting session ended at dawn.
-He broke down in tears upon arriving, because he decided that he could "officially call myself a musician now", and wrote it on the occupation section of his passport which he had previously left blank until that point.
+By June 1972, Yes had arranged the material for the album and returned to Advision Studios to begin tracking.
+Eddie Offord, who had worked with the band since Time and a Word (1970) and had mixed their live audio on the Fragile tour, assumed his role as engineer and co-producer, sharing production duties with the group.
+Having managed their live sound, Offord wished to recreate the intense energy the musicians generated during their best concert performances.
+To achieve this, he instructed the road crew to construct a large wooden stage in the studio for the band to perform on; he noted that Bruford's drums resonated beautifully with the platform, making the group sound "more live".
+The facility also housed a small booth constructed of wooden boards in which Howe performed to isolate and enhance his guitar tones.
+In one incident, the musicians decided to use a specific take for a track, only to realise that the studio's cleaning staff had thrown the tape away.
+A frantic search through the dustbins outside the studio ensued, and the missing piece was successfully recovered and spliced into the master tape.
+Around halfway through the sessions, Anderson decided to walk home from the studio after an exhausting night that ended at dawn.
+He broke down in tears upon arriving, concluding that he could "officially call myself a musician now"—subsequently writing it in the previously blank occupation section of his passport.

-Drummer Bill Bruford left the band after the album was recorded.
+Bill Bruford found the painstaking studio sessions intensely laborious, describing the democratic writing process as "unbelievably hard work".